brandonsherette/redux-form-ext/README.md

 export default StepAccount;
 ```

+## MultiStepForm Props
+- handleSubmit: Function (required)
+  - ReduxForm's handleSubmit method.
+- handleSave(formValues: Object): Function (required)
+  - the function to call when the form is valid and ready for the form values to be saved.
+- isSaving: Boolean (required)
+  - Whether or not the form data is currently being saved or not.
+- isSavingComponent: ReactNode (optional)
+  - The component to show when the form is being saved (when isSaved property is set to true).
+- saveError: String (optional)
+  - The error from the save task.
+- steps: ArrayOfMultiStepForm.Step (required)
+- errors: Object (optional)
+  - The sync errors from the form.

 ## CSS
 To include styling for the form elements in es6, you can require the stylesheet as shown below: